 The growth of the local economy, balanced with the demand to retain environmental attractiveness and the high level of outcommuting is a challenge for the council.
 The small local economy is vulnerable to economic downturn and with the out-commuting there is a risk that spending power of residents is not retained within the district.
 Whilst the transport infrastructure offers the capability for air, rail and road commuting, the infrastructure is at risk of congestion, and thus economic prosperity and the weak local transport provision threatens social inclusion with more isolated communities.
 The Council is responding to the challenges by:

-- Developing the capacity and use of the Third Sector via specific grant funding linked to service level agreements providing new employment opportunities in the Third sector. - Engaging with the business community through hosted 'Business Breakfasts' which provide fora for sharing information, networking and identifying opportunities available via business support services. - Inclusion of a New Business Start Up Initiative in the Council's Key Actions (2008-09). - Engaging in County-wide and sub-County partnerships for Economic Development and Transport, to ensure that the District has influence relevant to its place shaping role. - Working with partners on economic development opportunities such as the development of the Airport and its environs. - Utilising its spatial planning power through the LDF process to identify opportunities for economic development, underpin wealth and address transport infrastructure deficits. - Supporting Community Transport and innovative schemes such as the Disabled Taxi Vouchers initiative
+- Developing the capacity and use of the Third Sector. - Engaging with the business community through hosted 'Business Breakfasts'. - Including the New Business Start Up Initiative in the Council's Key Actions (2008-09). - Engaging in County-wide and sub-County partnerships for Economic Development and Transport to ensure that the District has a 'seat at the table'. - Working with partners on economic development opportunities. - Utilising its spatial planning power through the LDF process to identify opportunities for economic development, underpin wealth and address transport infrastructure deficits. - Supporting Community Transport and innovative schemes such as the Disabled Taxi Vouchers initiative